IgnaJulia/hugo-blog-theme1/content/authors/admin/_index.md

 - University of Western Ontario (2021-2023): MSc Psychology in the Cognitive, Developmental and Brain Sciences Area

 - Carleton University (2014-2020): BA Cognitive Science Hons Specializing in the Biological Foundations of Cognition

+### Research Interests:

+- Neurophenomenology of the self
+- Meditation/consciousness
+- Complex Cognition

+### Skills

+- **Coding**
+  - Limited experience in Matlab, Python and R.
+  - Coding projects almost always have to do with data analysis and visualization.

+- **Multilingual**
+  - Speaks English, Polish, French and Spanish.
+  - Studied Italian and Russian.

+- **Creative**
+  - Years of experience with digital and traditional art such as watercolour, sketching and graphic art